terrytangyuan/terrytangyuan.github.com/_posts/2022-01-11-unveil-the-secret-ingredients-of-continuous-delivery-at-enterprise-scale-with-argocd-kubecon-china-2021.markdown

 In other words, you can enable GitOps for application engineers in your company without having to ask them to run and manage any additional software.

-This is very very important, especially if your organization is adopting Kubernetes and application developers are not Kubernetes experts yet.
-This GitOps as a service approach allows to not just enforce best practices but also reduces the number of questions/issues the support team receives from the developers to enable self-service.
+This is **extremely important**, especially if your organization is adopting Kubernetes and application developers are not Kubernetes experts yet.
+The GitOps-as-a-service approach allows to not just enforce best practices but also reduces the number of questions/issues the support team receives from the developers to enable self-service.

 ## Scalability